Barriers to Entry

 • Human capital.
 How many years of training is required for a data scientist?
 A software engineer?
 How difficult and expensive is it to reproduce a team doing deep learning?
 How long can you keep them?
 If the average tenure of a software engineer at a company in China is two years or less, how does Huawei keep them for as long as 20 years?

 Not a bad list.
-It’s consistent with McKinsey list in the last part.
+It’s consistent with McKinsey list in part 6.
 But, as argued, intelligence capabilities are a new type of intangible asset (CRA).
+This is evolving quickly.

-I look at Intelligence CRAs as grids vs. batteries.
+I look at Intelligence CRAs as grids and batteries.

 This analogy is from China AI guru Kai Fu Lee.
 He basically says that intelligence is going to go into everything.
 Just like electricity.
 It will run through the walls and through the air.
-It will be in every product.
+It will be in every product and service.

 These intelligence grids will likely be provided by the cloud service companies, who are already offering intelligence capabilities as a service.
 Baidu AI Cloud already offers “model as a service”, “app as a service”, and “agent as a service”.